idelium/idelium-api/README.md

 ## Configuration

-Idelium Api is develoed in php with Laravel 8.1 for the FE u can use Apache o Nginx:
+Idelium Api is develoed in php with Laravel 8.1 for the FE you can use Apache or Nginx:

 [https://laravel.com/docs/5.0/configuration#pretty-urls](https://laravel.com/docs/5.0/configuration#pretty-urls)